While the principles and values are the same, nursing has been transformed by continual advances in training, research, and technology.

 School Based Nursing Service

-The Nurse Maude School Based Nursing Service provides access to youth focused health services in decile 1 and 2 secondary schools, alternative education facilities and teen parent units in Christchurch.
+The School Based Nursing Service provides access to youth focused health services in decile 1, 2 and 3 secondary schools, alternative education facilities and teen parent units in Christchurch.
 The team of Registered Nurses are skilled in youth health and development.
 The service is provided in conjunction with other primary and secondary services.

-The nurses provide universal health, disability and youth development checks which includes the HEADSSS assessment, screening of hearing, vision, chronic illnesses and symptoms of illness for all year nine students attending the school, all students attending teen parent units and all students attending alternative education facilities.
-The nurses provide proactive services such as promotional health campaigns and individual health services.
+The nurses provide universal health, disability and youth development checks which includes the HEADSSS assessment as well as proactive services such as promotional health campaigns and individual health services within the schools.